Know Before You Go

 The electrical current in Panama is 110 volts.
 The sockets are American-style: standard US two prong plugs (or three pronged if grounded).

-Isla Palenque is independently owned, and the resort is operated by the Cayuga Collection.
-This Costa Rica based hospitality management company is dedicated to managing and developing sustainable and luxury hotels and lodges in Latin America, including Senda in Costa Rica’s magical cloud forests and Jicaro Island Lodge in Lake Nicaragua.
+Isla Palenque Resort is independently owned, and the resort is operated by The Cayuga Collection of Sustainable Hotels.
+This Costa Rica-based hospitality management company is dedicated to managing and developing sustainable and luxury hotels in Costa Rica, Nicaragua and Panama, including Senda Monteverde in Monteverde, Costa Rica’s magical cloud forests, and Jicaro Island Lodge in Lake Nicaragua.

 At the intersection between two oceans and two continents, Panama is a narrow country, but one packed with culture, tropical beaches, Latin spirit, history, nature and wildlife.
 And making it all the more appealing is the fact that it’s still widely unexplored.
 Panama is an excellent destination for off the beaten path adventure and undisturbed relaxation.